Bioconductor/BiocWorkshops/230_Isserlin_RCy3_intro.knit.md

-# 230: Cytoscape Automation in R using Rcy3
+# 230: Cytoscape automation in R using Rcy3